saddle-finance/saddle-docs/faq.md

-# Saddle FAQ
+# FAQ

-## Answers to your questions about AMMs, tokenized bitcoin, the Saddle app, and more.
+Answers to your questions about AMMs, tokenized bitcoin, the Saddle app, and more.

 Still have questions?
 [Join our Discord.](https://discord.gg/hX8RZFBW9R)

----
+## Questions

 ### What is Saddle?